Chia-Network/chia-docs/docs/06mempool/mempool.md

 For performance reasons, the chia-blockchain codebase currently creates only smaller blocks (less than 50% of the maximum size) in order to keep the blockchain smaller and  easier to run.
 This is likely to be removed in future versions, after optimizations have been performed.

 ## Updating the Mempool
 After a new block is added to the blockchain, all full nodes must look at the coins that were spent in that new block, and remove them from the mempool.
-The full node does not need to re-apply every transaction again, since Chia coin spends are deterministic and sandboxed[TODO: Link to more info].
+The full node does not need to re-apply every transaction again, since Chia coin spends are deterministic and sandboxed (see [chialisp.com](https://chialisp.com) for more info).
 The full node only needs to look at the spent coins in the new block, and if there are any transactions that spend one of those coins, they are removed from the mempool.
 This means the mempool can be very large, the codebase can be simple, and high performance can be achieved.